Meet the Members

 Board Chair

-Marvin Slaughter is an applied policy researcher and Portfolio Manager on the College and Career Success team at the University of Chicago’s Inclusive Economy Lab, where he focuses on the Lab’s portfolio of research designs related to improving outcomes for students attending City Colleges of Chicago.
+Marvin Slaughter, Jr. is an applied policy researcher and Portfolio Manager on the College and Career Success team at the University of Chicago’s Inclusive Economy Lab, where he focuses on the Lab’s portfolio of research designs related to improving outcomes for students attending City Colleges of Chicago.
 Before joining the Inclusive Economy Lab, Slaughter was the Interim Director at the African American Leadership and Policy Institute, a non-partisan research and advocacy organization focused on the identification, development, and implementation of policy approaches to achieve racial and socioeconomic equity through the lens of Black community interests and applications.

 Slaughter is a published researcher on the topic of reparations co-authored with esteemed economist Dr. William Darity Jr. and A. Kirsten Mullen on the Journal of Economic Perspectives entry entitled “The Cumulative Cost of Racism and the Bill for Black Reparations.”
 He has prior policy experience on the topics of social equity in the cannabis policy area, lead service line replacement in the environmental/water quality policy area, college access, persistence, graduation, and labor outcomes in the higher education policy area, and manufacturing, labor force participation, labor force growth in the labor policy area.